snozal/message-processor/README.md

 # message-processor
-REST controller - Spring boot - Mongodb implementation
+Small application that includes a REST controller that persists the incoming messages into mongoDB.
+It uses the latest Spring boot configuration.